TobyVincentJohn/wheedle/README.md

 ### Step 3: Playtest subreddit

-For this step, you will need to go to Reddit and create an empty subreddit for you to test your app.

-You can do this by following going to [Reddit](https://www.reddit.com) and clicking the **"Create a Community"** button in the left-side navigation.
-Once you create your community, paste the name of the subreddit (for example if you community is reddit.com/r/my_test_subreddit, you will paste `my_test_subreddit`) into the `package.json` file, replacing the string `YOUR_SUBREDDIT_NAME`.
+Create a test subreddit on Reddit by clicking the **"Create a Community"** button in the left-side navigation.
+Once created, update the subreddit name in `package.json`, replacing `YOUR_SUBREDDIT_NAME` with your new subreddit's name.

-After that, if you run `npm run dev` again, all checks should pass and you should be able to test your application on Reddit.

-### Step 4: Testing your app

-Once the initial configuration is done, you can test your application by navigating to your test subreddit, clicking the three dots icon on the top-right and creating a new post.
-The command will be called `[Bolt Word Guesser] New Post`.
-Once you create a new post you can go back and forth with Bolt by prompting your way to making your app and testing it on Reddit.

-Now vibe code away!

 ### Known limitations

 - **Only test on your subreddit:** Your app's backend requests will not work on Bolt's preview window.
-You need to continue to test your app running in your subreddit, where your backend code will work.
+Test your app in your subreddit where backend code will work.

-- **Use Reddit's backend:** Devvit provides a free of charge scalable backend.
-Bolt will be able to help you use Reddit's Redis database for key-value storage.
-You are not going to be able to use other tools such as Supabase for your backend.
+- **Use Reddit's backend:** Devvit provides a free scalable backend with Redis database for key-value storage.

-- **This is experimental:** While the Devvit team is working to make it as easy as possible to use Bolt for authoring Reddit apps, this is all still in an experimental phase.
-If you run into issues, please [join our Discord](https://discord.com/invite/Cd43ExtEFS) and ask your questions in **#devvit-vibe-coding**
+- **This is experimental:** For support, [join our Discord](https://discord.com/invite/Cd43ExtEFS) and ask questions in **#devvit-vibe-coding**

+### 🔒 Security Note

+All coin transactions are handled securely through Reddit's platform.
+The game uses Reddit's built-in coin system to ensure fair play and secure transactions.

+### 🤝 Contributing

+Feel free to contribute to this project!
+Whether it's improving the AI judge, enhancing the retro UI, or adding new features, all contributions are welcome.

+### 📜 License

+BSD-3-Clause